If a parent earns less than they can, the judge can calculate a child support order based on what the parent can earn.

 - availability of employment at the attributed income level,

 - availability of employers willing to hire the parent, and

 - relevant normal earnings in the local community.

 The Child Support Guidelines call what you could be earning instead of what you are actually earning “attribution of income.”
-The judge can attribute income to you and use it for child support if you are earning less than you could.
+If you are earning less than you could, the judge can attribute income to you and use that amount in the Child Support Guidelines Worksheet.